All Episodes

 They do not have the desire to spread those ideas because they can't even be honest about them.

-It was a congressional black caucus institute and Fox News channel Democrat Presidential Candidates debate.
+It was a Congressional Black Caucus Institute and Fox News Channel Democrat presidential candidates debate.

-And the candidates that appeared in that debate were Carol Mosley Braun, uh Howard Dean, the Breck Girl, Dick Gephardt, Bob Graham, John Kerry, who served in Vietnam, Dennis Kucinich, Joel Lieberman, and Al Sharpton.
+And the candidates that appeared in that debate were Carol Mosley Braun, Howard Dean, the Breck Girl, Dick Gephardt, Bob Graham, John Kerry, who served in Vietnam, Dennis Kucinich, Joel Lieberman, and Al Sharpton.

-So this is just one of the many appearances that Edwards has made on the Fox News Channel, but and the uh uh uh Fox is probably in negotiations with the CBC, the Congressional Black Caucus, to do another one.
+Fox is probably in negotiations with the CBC, the Congressional Black Caucus, to do another one.

 We'll have to wait.

-It's by Fred Dicker, a truly outstanding reporter, uh jealous Reverend Al blasts Barack.
+It's by Fred Dicker, a truly outstanding reporter.

-Al Sharpton's launched a big time effort to tear down Barack Obama as a candidate for president.
+Al Sharpton's launched a big-time effort to tear down Barack Obama as a candidate for president.

 The New York Post has learned.